 - Template: SPARC Canadian Author's Addendum to Publication Agreement

-- Consult CARL's Using the SPARC Canadian Author Addendum to Secure your Rights as the Author of a Journal Article for instructions.
+- Consult CARL's Guide to Using the Author Addendum and the CARL Guide to Author Rights for instructions.